phanisaimunipalli/phanisaimunipalli/README.md

 - 🔭 Finalist of Silicon Valley Innovation Challenge (SVIC) 2022.
 - ✅ I'm studying Product-Led Certification Course by Pendo x Mind the Product.
-- 👨🏻‍🎓 I’m currently enhancing my Product Management skills while am Mastering Software Engineering.
+- 👨🏻‍🎓 I’m Mastering Software Engineering and enhancing my Product Management skills.
 - 👯 I’m looking to collaborate on building an Interesting Product that matters.
 - 💬 Ask me about Microservices, Product-Led, Product Experience or discussion about any Idea.
 - 📫 How to reach me: Anytime on LinkedIn: [Phani Sai Ram Munipalli](https://www.linkedin.com/in/iamphanisairam/)